Proofme-id/Documentation/api_errors.md

 ## HTTP status codes

-Whenever you send a request to the ProofMe API you will get a response in JSON (JavaScript Object Notation) format.
+Whenever you send a request to the Proofme API you will get a response in JSON (JavaScript Object Notation) format.
 This is a standard for data communication that’s easy to read for humans as well as machines.
 Alongside the JSON-response an HTTP status code is sent that shows whether the request was successful or not.
 If it was not, you can tell by the code and the message in the response what went wrong, why it went wrong and whether there is something you can do about it.

 ## A successful request
 An HTTP status 200 OK, 201 Created or 204 No Content is issued whenever your request was a success.

 ## The response types

 The first digit of the status code indicates the type or class of the status.
 Using this first digit you can determine the best approach for dealing with an error.
-The following classes of codes are relevant to the ProofMe API:
+The following classes of codes are relevant to the Proofme API:

-- A code in the 2xx range comes with a ProofMe API response indicating success.
+- A code in the 2xx range comes with a Proofme API response indicating success.
-- A code in the 4xx range is an error code returned from the ProofMe API where the client (your responsibility) seems to be causing the error.
+- A code in the 4xx range is an error code returned from the Proofme API where the client (your responsibility) seems to be causing the error.
 Whenever this happens you can change your code to prevent the error from happening again.
 The error for this specific request usually will not go away by itself.
-- A code in the 5xx range is an error caused by the server (ProofMe's responsibility).
-So caused by the ProofMe API or it is infrastructure related.
-In the rare case you get this type of error, something is wrong with the ProofMe API.
+- A code in the 5xx range is an error caused by the server (Proofme's responsibility).
+So caused by the Proofme API or it is infrastructure related.
+In the rare case you get this type of error, something is wrong with the Proofme API.
 The errors should subside without your mediation.

 ## Examples of error responses